 - Have fun: Don't be too stuffy; that might be why your engagement is down in the first place.
 Post funny or inspirational items to connect with your audience in a creative and lighthearted way.

-The fans have spoken; it’s time to listen.
-If Facebook realized there was enough feedback to make a change for their customers, you should get on board!
-They may be forcing your hand by dinging engagement levels, but so be it if it better serves their audience; and after all, their audience is your customers/fans.
-So, here’s the good news for you:
+Making the above improvements to your posts will make a huge difference in audience engagement and potentially become a lead generation tool.
+Users will appreciate the effort and the subtlety in how your posts are complementing the rest of their feed.
+If Facebook realized there was enough feedback to make a change for its customers, you would be wise to do the same.
+Facebook may have forced your hand by dinging engagement levels, but so be it if it better serves its audience; and after all, its audience is also your customers/followers.
+So, here's the good news:

-- Spam marketers won’t be hogging precious space on your followers’ newsfeeds, giving you a chance to fill those slots.
+- Spam marketers won't be hogging precious space on your followers' newsfeeds, giving you a better chance to get noticed.

-- You’ll be giving customers/fans what they’ve asked for which will make them much more willing and likely to engage.
+- You'll be giving customers/followers what they've asked for, which will make them much more willing and likely to engage.

 - Planning and changing now will save you time, money and energy later.

-- Unlike rates will come down now that your fans are receiving high quality interactions from your business.
+- Your "like" rates should increase now that your followers are receiving high quality interactions from your business.

-And about that silver lining: Facebook doesn’t really hate you; think of it as tough love.
-They don’t want businesses bombarding fans with sales pitches and bogging down News Feeds with irrelevant content.
-They love and value businesses with Pages because it drives traffic by the billions.
-So take on their latest challenge and be better for your fans: It’s what they’re asking for.
+The silver lining: Everything Facebook does benefits it and you; it wants everyone to have a good user experience.
+It doesn't want businesses bombarding followers with sales pitches and bogging down News Feeds with irrelevant content.
+It loves and values businesses with Pages because it drives traffic by the billions.
+So do your best to abide by its rules and be better for your followers.